There are many ways to present a post or article on a web page. This tutorial will cover the basic formatting, styles, and structure.

 According to Matt Mullenweg discussing the recent Forbes Magazine article about the success of WordPress, he says, “I’d like to counter the last sentence, which implies this is something we do as a cost saving scheme: being distributed is not a legacy, it’s a conscious choice.”

 The second method uses the HTML blockquote, a design element that indents the quoted text and styles it distinctly from the rest of the content.
 The blockquote may be used in various ways.
-The most popular is to cite the author and source and put the quote in the blockquote.
+The most popular is to cite the author and source and quote in the blockquote.

 According to Matt Mullenweg discussing the recent Forbes Magazine article about the success of WordPress: